swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-08-03_Announcing-E-Voting-Theme-Focus.md

 header_image: blog.jpg
 ---

-"Electronic voting is the supreme discipline when it comes to the design of secure communication protocols."
-This is what University of Zurich associate Professor [Rolf Oppliger](https://www.esecurity.ch/bio.html) told me when we discussed E-Voting last year.
+"With all its distinct and partly contradictory security requirements and goals, electronic voting is the supreme discipline among secure communication protocols."
+This is what University of Zurich associate
+Professor [Rolf Oppliger](https://www.esecurity.ch/bio.html) told me when we discussed E-Voting last year.
 He went on to explain that online banking needs strong authentication, message integrity, confidentiality and non-reputability.
-But with E-Voting, this needs to be combined with anonymity, which makes it look like forcing two magnets together on the wrong side.
+But with E-Voting, this needs to be combined with anonymity, which makes it feel like forcing two magnets together from the wrong side.

 At the same time, the voting process is at the very heart of a democracy.
 Undermine the trust in the results of the voting process and you undermine the legitimacy of the government.
 Undermine the legitimacy of the government